 Today, Concord Confections, a small part of Tootsie-Roll Industries, continues to produce Wax Lips and other paraffin candies for new generations of schoolchildren.
-The petroleum industry produces an astonishing range of products for modern consumers, but few are as unique, peculiar, or revered as Wax Lips.
+The modern petroleum industry produces an astonishing range of products for consumers.
+But among the many products that find their history in the oilfield, few are as unique, peculiar, and revered as Wax Lips.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact email@example.com.
 Copyright © 2020 Bruce A. Wells.
 All rights reserved.

 Citation Information – Article Title: “Oleaginous History of Wax Lips.”
 Author: AOGHS.ORG Editors.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/products/an-oleaginous-history-of-wax-lips.
 Last Updated: December 21, 2020.
 Original Published Date: December 1, 2006.